arnhemcr/financial/README.md

 Mrglent filters multiple Ledger financial journals containing entries, also known as transactions.
 It:
-  - removes mirror entries that have been marked with the transaction code "MT"
+  - removes mirror entries, that have been marked with the transaction code "MT", to avoid double transfers between accounts with journals
   - sorts the remaining entries by date ascending

-Assuming multiple accounts each with its own Ledger journal, transfers between those accounts will lead to mirror entries.
+Mrglent only merges entries: transactions which have dates.
-A mirror entry is a debit in one journal mirror by a credit in another.
+Automatic transactions, comments and command directives in the input journals are not currently copied to the output journal.
-When those journals are merged, one side of each mirror entry must be removed to avoid making the transfer twice.
+It uses the same "YYYY-MM-DD" date layout, for input and output, that other arnhemcr/financial programs use for output.

 Install mrglent by running `go install`.
 For documentation, including an example, run `go doc`.